 The latter can be done through e.g. NPS scores and analyst reports like SoftwareReviews.

 While we are not running after our partners and measuring every step and action along the way, we do take our collaboration seriously.
-This means we are paying attention, that we are caring about project progress, customer satisfaction, and ultimately, the partner's success—your success.
+This means we are paying attention, that we care about project progress, customer satisfaction, and ultimately, the partner's success.
+Your success.